 If you’re considering a second career as a nurse but concerned about the workload in a 16-month accelerated program, there are several other paths you can take: You can first become a Licensed Practical Nurse (LPN).
 In 1 year you can earn a diploma in Practical Nursing and become an LPN.
 From there you can determine if you want to become a registered nurse.
 Get an associate’s degree and become an RN.
 You can earn your associate degree in nursing and become a registered nurse in 20 months—this is the quickest way to become an RN outside of an accelerated program.
 A traditional BSN program.
 Enroll in our 3-year bachelor’s of science in nursing program, earn your degree and become a highly qualified registered nurse.
 It’s our goal to help you succeed in your second career.
 We’ll work with you to determine the best fit.
-Learn More About Our ABSN Program Option Explore Now Other Questions What is my career path after earning an associate degree in accounting?
-How much does a nurse practitioner make?
-What can a nurse do with a business degree?
-What is it like to study a degree online?
+Learn More About Our ABSN Program Option Explore Now Other Questions What is the difference between an OTA and physical therapist assistant (PTA)?
+What health information management certification should I choose?
+Is a degree in business management worth it?
+How do I get started in healthcare administration?